-“More than ten now, and the only reason I got out was because my slave camp got raided and I snuck out.
+“More than ten now, and the only reason I got out was that my slave camp got raided, and I snuck out.
 How did you get out?”

-There was a short moment as the second women smiled softly but before she could answer a lashing from a whip carved through her back.
+There was a short moment as the second woman smiled softly, but before she could answer, a lashing from a whip carved through her back.
 She knelt to the ground and threw her pick away.
 The slaver approached her, grabbing her shoulder.
 She turned as soon as she felt his hand, burying her face into his neck blood started to spray, and the man cried out as his throat was ripped out.